-Hiya folks, Lisa here!
-I’m so happy to bring you our 2nd guest blog cross-post from our friend Samson about their experience using the pStyle.
+Hiya folks, Lisa (@lunaplaids) here!
+I’m so happy to bring you our 2nd guest blog cross-post from my friend Samson about their experience using the pStyle.
 What has been your experience with the pStyle?
 Did it click for you right away, or did it take some practice?
 Any tips or advice for others?
 I would also encourage you to check out this video review by Dr. Ruthie.
-Now, onto Samson’s post!
+Now, onto the post!

 I wrote about having a period as a genderqueer person, and Lunapads asked to cross-post it, as I discussed reusable pads as an option I use in managing my period.
 (The cross-posted version is here!)
 As a thank-you, they asked to send me some goodies.

 When the padded envelope arrived, I snagged it out of my mailbox on my way in the door.
 As I set the rest of my things down, I frowned, curiously squeezing it: there was something rigid inside.
 I couldn’t imagine what it was.
 As soon as I pulled the adhesive open, though, I knew it was a pStyle.

 The first thing I did was whip out my phone to tweet Lunapads an ecstatically gleeful thanks.
 The second thing I did was whip out the pStyle and run to the bathroom.